Tips That Protect Customer Information In Your Open Office

 Protect Your Network

-Secure the information on your network when you update your system’s anti-virus and firewall protection and scan often for malware.
-Perform regular updates on all computers and other connected devices, too.
+Secure your network by keeping anti-virus and firewall protection up to date and scanning regularly for malware.
+Perform regular system updates on all computers and connected devices to close known vulnerabilities.

 Secure Your Devices

-Use only updated computers, tablets, smartphones, printers, fax machines and all devices as you improve security.
-Then ensure all devices that connect to the internet are kept locked when not in use.
-When employees must connect remotely to your network, ensure they use a secure VPN (Virtual Private Network).
+Use updated computers, tablets, smartphones, printers and other devices, and lock devices when not in use.
+When employees connect remotely to your network, require a secure VPN (Virtual Private Network).

 Backup Data Regularly

-Schedule data backups at least daily.
-This step secures data as you collect it and reduces the risks of theft.
+Schedule data backups at least daily to secure data as you collect it and reduce the impact of theft or loss.

 Restrict Access

-Maintain a “need to know” attitude as you protect data.
-If employees don’t need access to the information stored on paper or electronically, they shouldn’t have access to it.
+Maintain a “need to know” approach to access.
+If employees don’t need access to the information stored on paper or electronically, they should not have access to it.

 Train Employees

-Educate your entire staff about how to protect customer information.
-They should know how to maintain confidentiality during every step of their customer interaction, including before the sale, when they collect payment and during any follow-up.
+Educate your entire staff about protecting customer information.
+They should understand confidentiality during every step of customer interaction, including before the sale, when collecting payment, and during any follow-up.

 Employees should also know how to: